-Eaton Hastings lies near the River Thames, about 3 miles north-west of Faringdon on a turning off the road to Lechlade.
-It was once a medieval village larger than it is today.
+The village of Eaton Hastings was originally by the River Thames but became a deserted medieval village with little left there now but the church and a few farmhouses.
+It lies about 3 miles north-west of Faringdon on a turning off the road to Lechlade.
 The 2001 Census recorded the parish’s population as just 81.
 The name derives from the OE/Anglo-Saxon ‘Eatun’ which referred to a farm or village ‘tūn‘ on a river or island ‘ēa‘ and probably named after the Hastinges family who owned it in the 12th century.
 The family may have been descendants of ‘Hastingas‘ a Norse-Viking tribe that once settled in England.
 Today, the village is part of the Buscot and Coleshill Estate, which now belongs to the National Trust.

 < St. Michael and All Angels Church, part is 11th-century, and the north doorway is also Norman.
 There are 12th, l3th, and 14th century additions, and a Jacobean pulpit with carved panels and a font with a carved 17th century cover.

 1915.
 On the Lechlade Road, just past the turning to the church.
 These houses, known as New Buildings or Roadside Cottages, were built by the first Lord Faringdon when he bought the estate in the 1880s.
 The large lake in Buscot Park is just beyond the trees.
 The photograph shows the village shop and Post Office with Miss Apse the postmistress outside, and the village children on both sides of the road.
 The photo is a bit deceiving as there is a large green just before the last building where stands the war memorial.
 The land was low lying and liable to flood and this is why the pavement was high to act as a causeway; it was known by that name for many years.